Insights /

 Unique issues like 3D space and camera concepts, as well as the physics of 3D models and interactions between various entities, involve skills that do not have a high degree of crossover with business software development.

-Meta as an Intermediate Step to a UX Revolution
+Meta as an intermediate step to a UX revolution

 It’s entirely possible that the metaverse concept will not play a major role for businesses in terms of connecting staff or enabling business productivity, or will at least fail to do so in the near-term future.
 The metaverse, and the companies behind it, must address the issues outlined previously to build a stronger and more viable business case.